With over 800 million monthly active users, Instagram is one of the biggest and most popular social media platforms in the world.

 A brand personality is a set of human characteristics that are attributed to a brand.
 This personality works to humanize the brand.
-It is something which the consumer can relate to.
+It is something which consumers can relate to.

 4. Post Consistently

-You want to keep your brand on the forefront of people’s minds.
+You want to keep your brand at the forefront of people’s minds.
 If you post infrequently, or at unpredictable intervals, people will begin to forget about you.

 So how often should you post?
 Major brands post an average of 1.5 times per day, with some as many as 10 times per day.
 Unlike many social media platforms where increasing post rate can actually decrease user engagement, on Instagram this is not the case.
-Post as often as you can while maintaining quality, trying for at least 1-2 posts a day.
+Post as often as you can while maintaining quality, trying for at least 1 post a day.

 Take care not to crowd your follower’s feeds by posting a bunch of photos back to back.
 Doing this means that a small portion of your followers will see a ton of your posts while the majority won’t see any.
 Space posts at least 1 hour apart to reach as many of your followers as possible.